Photo 16 - The Dock Road In 1930.

 Photo 37 - The Harbour Houses

-This colorized photograph from the 1890s showcases the charm of the harbour houses in Dunmore East during the 19th century.
+This colorized photograph from the 1890s displays the charm of the harbour houses in Dunmore East during the 19th century.
 Apart from a few planks of wood outside Burke's shop, everything is in its proper place, reflecting the great pride villagers took in their picturesque village at the time.

 Photo 38 - Grove Cottages